IzumaNetworks/conftagz/README.md

 ## The tags of `conftagz`

 `conftagz` attempts to eleminate code writing for as much of this as possible by offering:

+A `flag:` and (optional) `usage:` tag.
+This allows setting specific struct fields to be set by a command line flag.
+Uses the standrd `flag` package.

 A `env:` struct tag which will replace the value of the field with the contents of the env var if present.